How to Maintain Your Atlanta Home’s Vents and Ducts

 Scheduling A Professional Duct Cleaning Service

-Although you could (and should) clean your air registers, duct cleaning throughout your home is a job for professionals.
-During your annual furnace or air conditioner tune-up, your HVAC technician can also visually inspect the state of your ducts.
+Although you could (and should) clean your air registers, duct cleaning throughout your home is a job for experts.
+During your annual furnace or air conditioner tune-up, your HVAC technician can also visually assess the state of your ducts.
 Ducts do not typically need to be cleaned every year, but they should be cleaned periodically, usually when enough buildup has occurred that it can potentially affect the heating and air conditioning equipment’s operation, and the comfort and health of your home.

 During a professional duct cleaning, a high-powered vacuum is fed through the ductwork of your home.
-In some cases, the hose also has an attachment designed to loosen caked-on dirt and debris for more efficient cleaning.
+In many cases, the hose also has an attachment designed to loosen caked-on dirt and debris for more efficient cleaning.
 The vacuum system removes debris from your ducts until they are clean once more.
 You can also opt for treatment that will kill or help prevent bacteria from growing inside your ducts.

 In addition to duct cleaning, your expert HVAC professional can determine if your ducts leak.
 Leaky ducts can cost you more than necessary on your heating and cooling bills by allowing air to escape into the framework of your home, before it can reach your vents and keep you comfortable.
 Duct sealing will help address those costly leaks in your ducts so you can enjoy more efficient heating and cooling all year long.